The Possibilities Are Endless For Reuse of Plastic Ocean Trash

 However, the future for recycled-plastic products looks promising.
 “I think there’s still a lot more to be done in terms of other products that can be made, and creating this greater awareness for people who aren’t fully aware of the issue and how it affects us,” he said.

-Other companies are also tackling the ocean plastic issue, and are taking steps to reduce plastic pollution.
+Other companies are also tackling the ocean plastic issue and are taking steps to reduce plastic pollution.
 Unifi, a manufacturer that spins plastic into yarn, has been making graduation gowns out of recycled plastic that over 2.2 million students have worn.
-Adidas has upcycled ocean plastic to create a running shoe, and sustainable skateboard company Bureo has launched a skateboard made from recycled fishing nets.
+Sustainable skateboard company Bureo has launched a skateboard made from recycled fishing nets.
 The Toronto condo complex CityPlace installed carpets made from discarded fishing nets in its hallways, and a group called Net-works collects fishing nets and turns them into carpet tiles.
 Cleaning product company Method made a soap bottle out of recycled plastic.
 Clothing company G-Star RAW created a clothing line called RAW for the Oceans, which features clothes made partially from ocean plastic.
 The list goes on.

 It doesn’t have to stop there.
 In a move to produce less plastic to begin with, Saltwater Brewery made edible six-pack rings out of barley to reduce plastic in the ocean and protect marine life.
 Also, energy bar company Clif Bar changed their packaging from shrink wrap to 100 percent recycled paperboard.